Crime in Minnesota: Wetterling case

 One of the most high-profile cases was the kidnapping and murder of 11-year-old Jacob Wetterling in 1989.
 Wetterling's disappearance remained unsolved for nearly 27 years, with his remains finally discovered in 2016.
 The case had a profound impact on Minnesota and the entire nation, leading to the establishment of the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act, requiring states to implement a sex offender and crimes against children registry.

 Minneapolis Police Department controversies

 Graffiti in Minneapolis on February 2, 2022, states, "MPD murdered Amir Locke".

 In recent years, the Minneapolis Police Department has been at the center of national attention for instances of police brutality, most notably the murder of George Floyd in 2020.
-The incident sparked nationwide protests and led to an ongoing debate on police reform.
+The incident sparked nationwide protests including rioting and led to an ongoing debate on police reform.
 The event prompted the Minneapolis City Council to consider dismantling the police department, a move that voters rejected in 2021.